johanwk/elot/.vscode/README.md

 ### 2. Running Batch Processing Tasks

-The `tasks.json` file defines commands to run ELOT's batch processing tools.
+The `tasks.json` file (located in `.vscode/`) defines commands to run ELOT's batch processing tools.

 **How to Run:**